Meet The Team

 The swimming pool was pretty much my babysitter growing up.
 I spent endless hours fooling around in the pool and tormenting the lifeguards.
 So, naturally it made sense to become one myself.

 I started lifeguarding at 16 and shortly after began teaching swimming.
-I worked at the Derrick club while in University, which allowed me the opportunity to hone my teaching skills and focus in on the finite and tedious details of swimming.
-With countless hours in the water and close to 10 years experience I’ve become proficient at teaching all ages and skill levels.
+I worked at the Derrick club while in University, which allowed me the opportunity to hone my teaching skills and focus in on the finite details of swimming.
+With countless hours in the water and over 10 years of experience I’ve become proficient at teaching all ages and skill levels.

 I have since graduated University and work as a Registered Nurse in Critical Care but choose to continue coaching because I love it.
 Its hard to describe, but that moment when things start to click for a student brings me such tremendous joy, I’d have a hard time living without it.